Turkish Land Forces: War of Independence

+The war effectively ended with the Turkish capture of Smyrna and the Chanak Crisis, prompting the signing of the Armistice of Mudanya.

+The Grand National Assembly in Ankara was recognized as the legitimate Turkish government, which signed the Treaty of Lausanne in July 1923.
+The Allies evacuated Anatolia and Eastern Thrace, the Ottoman government was overthrown and the monarchy abolished, and the Grand National Assembly of Turkey (which remains Turkey's primary legislative body today) declared the Republic of Turkey on 29 October 1923.
+With the war, a population exchange between Greece and Turkey, the partitioning of the Ottoman Empire, and the abolition of the sultanate, the Ottoman era came to an end, and with Atatürk's reforms, the Turks created the modern, secular nation-state of Turkey.
+On 3 March 1924, the Ottoman caliphate was also abolished.

-First Kurdish rebellions and lead-up to WWII
+First Kurdish rebellions and lead-up to Second World War

 There were several Kurdish rebellions in the South-East of Turkey in the 1920s and 1930s, the most important of which were the 1925 Sheikh Said rebellion and the 1937 Dersim rebellion.
 All were suppressed by the TAF, sometimes involving large-scale mobilisations of up to 50,000 troops.
 Associated atrocities against civilians include the Zilan massacre.

 In 1935, Turkey purchased 60 T-26 modified 1933 light tanks from the USSR (also, two twin-turreted T-26 mod.
 1931 were presented to the Turkish government in 1933–1934), along with about 60 BA-6 armoured cars to form the 1st Tank Battalion of the 2nd Cavalry Division at Lüleburgaz.
 The Armoured Brigade of the Turkish Army consisted of the 102nd and the 103rd Companies armed with the T-26 mod.
 1933 tanks (four platoons in a company, five tanks in the platoon) at the end of 1937.
 The reserve group of the brigade had 21 T-26 tanks also.
 At the beginning of 1940, the Turkish Army had the Armoured Brigade in Istanbul, which belonged to the 1st Army, and the 1st Tank Battalion, which belonged to the 3rd Army.
 Turkish T-26 tanks were taken out of service in 1942.

+The Annual Report of the British Embassy in Ankara for 1937 said that the Army's manpower included 22 divisions but "progress in mechanization was slow."
+The shortage of tanks and other armoured vehicles was marked: "units are known to have been transported from Thrace to Anatolia for manoeuvres and reviews."
+The total strength of the forces was given as 120,000.
+Exercises were held in the İzmir area to practice defence against a landing from a hostile country "tacitly recognized as Italy."
+Separately, when war broke out, another report said that the motorised transport of the army consisted of 28 different types of old lorries.